Break Travel and Research Grants for Sophomores and Juniors

 The project description should include the project’s goal, rationale, connection to course of study or professional aspiration, work plan and/or methods, and schedule/itinerary.
 Students need to clearly articulate the project's connection to Europe and European Studies.

-The budget statement must use the Nanovic Budget Template and should detail the project’s travel and research costs in US dollars (USD) and should list the sources used to determine those costs.
-Include any exchange rates used in calculation.
-Budgets should also state the names and amounts of other funding already obtained for the project.
+The budget statement must use the Nanovic Budget Template and should detail the project’s travel and research costs in US dollars (USD).
+Budgets should also list the sources used to determine costs and include any exchange rates (if used in calculation).
+Budgets must state the names and amounts of other funding already obtained or sought for the project.
 Receiving partial funding from other Notre Dame offices can increase the likelihood of success.
 The grant funds may not be used toward the purchase of materials or toward payment on a rental car.
 Upon return, students will be expected to produce scans for all lodging and flight receipts as part of the reporting process.
 Expenses not approved in the original grant (including extension of travel dates) are the student's responsibility and any unused grant funds must be reimbursed to the Nanovic Institute.
 Students are encouraged to meet with the student coordinator to receive important feedback on the budget prior to submission.